Reference architecture: Up to 60 RPS or 3,000 users

 • Git (Push): 1 RPS

 If you have metrics to suggest that you have regularly higher throughput against the above endpoint targets, large monorepos or notable additional workloads these can notably impact the performance environment and further adjustments may be required.
-If this applies to you, we strongly recommended referring to the linked documentation as well as reaching out to your Customer Success Manager or our Support team for further guidance.
+If this applies to you, we strongly recommended referring to the linked documentation and reaching out to your Customer Success Manager or our Support team for further guidance.

-Testing is done regularly via our GitLab Performance Tool (GPT) and its dataset, which is available for anyone to use.
+Testing is done regularly by using our GitLab Performance Tool (GPT) and its dataset, which is available for anyone to use.
 The results of this testing are available publicly on the GPT wiki.
 For more information on our testing strategy refer to this section of the documentation.

-The load balancers used for testing were HAProxy for Linux package environments or equivalent Cloud Provider services via NGINX Ingress for Cloud Native Hybrids.
-Note that these selections do not represent a specific requirement or recommendation as most reputable load balancers are expected to work.
+The load balancers used for testing were HAProxy for Linux package environments or equivalent Cloud Provider services with NGINX Ingress for Cloud Native Hybrids.
+These selections do not represent a specific requirement or recommendation as most reputable load balancers are expected to work.

-To set up GitLab and its components to accommodate up to 3,000 users:
+To set up GitLab and its components to accommodate up to 60 RPS or 3,000 users:

 1. Configure the external load balancer to handle the load balancing of the GitLab application services nodes.